Expert in scar needling

 Queen Victoria Hospital NHS Foundation Trust

-In my most recent posting as the regional Burn Care Advisor I wanted to bridge the gap between the Fire & Rescue, Ambulance, HEMS, trauma and specialist burn services by delivering burns training to non-specialist clinicians.
+In her most recent posting as the regional Burn Care Advisor, Kristina had bridged the gap between the Fire & Rescue, Ambulance, HEMS, trauma and specialist burn services by delivering burns training to non-specialist clinicians.
 Exceptional emergency, trauma and rescue expertise is delivered to burn patients often amidst situational, safety and environmental factors that are far removed from the sheltered, warm and well-resourced burns unit setting.
-My work was dedicated to promoting recognition that the pre-hospital care providers form an essential part of the patient’s journey through burn injury and are an integral part of the burns team.
-I am also the Chair of the British Burn Association’s (BBA) Pre-Hospital Specialist Interest Group, which aims to support the pre-hospital needs of burn patients and clinicians involved in their care.
+Kristina’s work had been dedicated to promoting recognition that the pre-hospital care providers form an essential part of the patient’s journey through burn injury and are an integral part of the burns team.
+Kristina is also the Chair of the British Burn Association’s (BBA) Pre-Hospital Specialist Interest Group, which aims to support the pre-hospital needs of burn patients and clinicians involved in their care.

-I have lead on the regional publicity campaigns for the annual National Burn Awareness Day and am proud to be part of the team awarded the “Innovation in Care Award” for the Burn Care Advisory role.
+Kristina has lead on the regional publicity campaigns for the annual National Burn Awareness Day and was part of the team awarded the “Innovation in Care Award” for the Burn Care Advisory role.

-As the Lead Nurse for London and South East of England Burn Network (www.lsebn.nhs.uk), I support a team of senior nurses on projects to develop evidence-based burn referral, transfer and wound care practice guidelines, which have become the standard of care across the London and South East region in the UK.
+As the Lead Nurse for London and South East of England Burn Network (www.lsebn.nhs.uk), Kristina had supported a team of senior nurses on projects to develop evidence-based burn referral, transfer and wound care practice guidelines, which have become the standard of care across the London and South East region in the UK.